Amtrak National Facts

 - Metro North Railroad, 1.3 million train miles

-- Amtrak recently received ISO 9001 certification and earned several industry awards for its business transformation that has reduced costs, restructured performance management and differentiated pay, strengthened career growth and development opportunities, implemented best-in-class recruitment and retention strategies, and created a Total Rewards compensation and benefits structure.
+- In 2015, Amtrak received ISO 9001 certification and earned several industry awards for its business transformation that has reduced costs, restructured performance management and differentiated pay, strengthened career growth and development opportunities, implemented best-in-class recruitment and retention strategies, and created a Total Rewards compensation and benefits structure.

 Northeast Corridor Services

-Amtrak's Northeast Corridor (NEC) is the busiest railroad in North America, with more than 2,200 trains operating over some portion of the Washington-Boston route each day.
+The Amtrak Northeast Corridor (NEC) is the busiest railroad in North America, with approximately 2,200 Amtrak, commuter and freight trains operating over some portion of the Washington-Boston route each day.

-- In FY 2014, Amtrak carried 11.6 million passengers on the NEC between Washington-New York-Boston, the best year ever.
+- In FY 2015, Amtrak carried 11.7 million passengers on Acela Express and Northeast Regional service trains on the NEC spine (Washington - New York - Boston) — the best year ever.

 - The Acela Express is the fastest train in the Western Hemisphere, with a normal maximum speed of 150 mph (241 kph) on two sections of its route between Boston and New Haven, CT, (35 total miles).
 Its top speed is 135 mph (217 kph) between New York, NY, and Washington, DC.

-- Acela trains carried more than 3.5 million passengers and generated more than $585 million in ticket revenue in FY 2014.
+- Acela trains carried more than 3.4 million passengers and generated nearly $585 million in ticket revenue in FY 2015.

 - The name Acela comes from a combination of the words "acceleration" and "excellence."
 Acela Express is the company's premium service.
 More than 38.7 million passengers have traveled on the fleet of 20 Acela Express trains since revenue service began on December 11, 2000.